mfg92/hugo-shortcode-gallery/README.md

 ### Method A - Install as hugo module

-First make sure that your project itself is a [hugo module](https://gohugo.io/hugo-modules/use-modules/#initialize-a-new-module).
+First make sure that your project itself is a [Hugo module](https://gohugo.io/hugo-modules/use-modules/#initialize-a-new-module).

 Then add these two lines to your hugo.toml (or [config.toml](https://github.com/gohugoio/hugo/issues/8979)) configuration file:
 ```